Axiomatic Characterization of PageRank: Discussion

-As we can see, in both axiomatization there is an axiom that concerns splitting or merging out-twin nodes, as in Node Redirect.
-Also, in the axiomatization of the invariant method, there is an axiom equivalent to Edge Multiplication.
-However, most axioms in both axiomatizations are not satisfied by PageRank.
+As we can see, in the first two axiomatizations there is an axiom that concerns splitting or merging out-twin nodes, as in Node Redirect.
+Also, in the first and last axiomatizations, there is an axiom equivalent to Edge Multiplication.
+However, most axioms are not satisfied by PageRank.
 That is why the axiomatic characterizations described in this section cannot be easily extended for the characterization of PageRank.